 Practically since its founding, the University of Washington rowing program has traded power back and forth with other powerhouse rivals like U.C.
 Berkeley, Harvard, and Princeton, among others.
 The Huskies have myriad championship wins, including the NCAA Championships, Women’s Pac-12 Championships, Men’s IRA Championships, Men’s National Collegiate Rowing Championship, and Men’s Pac-12 Championships.
 Perhaps most famously, the Washington men’s crew team fought its way to the gold medal at the 1936 Summer Olympic Games in Berlin, where it defeated both Germany and Italy.
 That saga was recently documented in the bestselling book The Boys in the Boat.

 University of Wisconsin

-University of Wisconsin is another top-ranked school with an historic rowing program.
+The University of Wisconsin is another top-ranked school with a historic rowing program.
 The Wisconsin Badgers Crew was founded in 1874.
 Wisconsin’s women’s teams are sanctioned by the NCAA, while its men’s teams are sanctioned by Intercollegiate Rowing Association (IRA).
-The men’s team has taken home two National College Rowing Championship wins, while the women have earned an incredible 12 Big 10 Championship titles.
+The men’s team has won two National College Rowing Championship wins, while the women have earned an incredible 12 Big 10 Championship titles.
 Both teams have also done well at the NCAA South/Central regionals, the Eastern Sprints, the Head of the Charles Regatta, the Midwest Rowing Championship, and the American Heritage Regatta.

 New Haven, Connecticut